byui-cse/cse351-student-version/lesson_05/canvas/prepare.md

 Main process: [2 3 4 5 6]
 ```

-### mp.Value and mp.Array
+## mp.Value and mp.Array

 `mp.Value` and `mp.Array` provide simpler (but less flexible) ways to create shared memory objects for single values and arrays of a specific type, respectively.
 They are older than shared_memory but are still useful in some cases.
-They use ctypes under the hood.
+They use ctypes under the hood. [ctypes documentation]()

-#### mp.Value(typecode, initial_value, lock=True)
+### mp.Value(typecode, initial_value, lock=True)

 Creates a shared object to hold a single value of a specified type.